benmiller314/cdm2020fall/plans/lesson-17.md

 Some things to notice:

 * Responsive design: the same page can change appearance to suit the "viewscreen" (especially as the width changes).

 <!-- demo Verde Moderna (the default), -->

-* The visual hierarchy holds here, too – including uses of negative space as a way of establishing rhythm.
+* The visual hierarchy holds here, too – including uses of containment and alignment to form groups, and negative space to establish rhythm.

 <!-- Screen Filler, -->